Sustainability | SocietyRespect for Human Rights

 Dialogue

-TDK has engaged in dialogues with several third-party experts in order to better understand human rights issues that could impact our activities, including the following.
+TDK has engaged in dialogues with several third-party experts in order to better understand human rights issues that could impact our activities.

 2023